 In Figure 3, we track the number of individual Stays of Application that increased tariffs (in red) and decreased tariffs (in blue) in comparison to the standard CET rates per fiscal year for Kenya, Tanzania, Uganda and Rwanda.
-We exclude Burundi from the illustration as the country only implemented 73 Stays of Applications over the entire study period.
+We exclude Burundi from the illustration as the country only implemented a total of 73 Stays of Applications over the entire study period.24

 We find that Uganda, Kenya and Tanzania have increasingly made use of the SoA mechanism to protect their domestic industries from international competition.
-These countries have also used Stays of Application to lower tariffs, but for a much smaller number of products.
-Rwanda has done the exact opposite.
+These countries have also used Stays of Application to lower tariffs, but for a much smaller number of products.25 Rwanda has done the exact opposite.
 Over the years, the country has continuously used Stays of Application to reduce tariffs on a sizeable number of products.
-A good example of Rwanda's divergent tariff policy is to consider the actions taken by the country in fiscal year 2016/17.
-In this year, all EAC members agreed to a number of permanent changes in the CET and increased tariffs on products including fishing nets, oil & petrol filters, smart cards, milk cans and a variety of steel products.
-In the very same year, Rwanda implemented Stays of Application for these products, thereby unilaterally reversing the tariff increases for imports into its own domestic market (cf. EAC 2016: 2-4).
-Not surprisingly, in the average statutory tariff rates of Rwanda tends to be lower than the rates implemented by other EAC members.
-In 2019/20 the latest year with available data, Rwanda's average CET tariff was 12.8 percent, while Uganda's average CET was 13.8 percent.
+A good example to illustrate Rwanda's special path in terms of tariff policy is to consider the actions taken by the country in fiscal year 2016/17.
+In this year all EAC members agreed to a number of permanent changes in the CET and increased tariffs on products including fishing nets, oil & petrol filters, smart cards, milk cans and a variety of steel products.
+In the very same year Rwanda implemented Stays of Application for these products, thereby unilaterally reversing the tariff increases for imports into its own domestic market (cf. EAC 2016: 2-4).
+In the aggregate, the fact that Rwanda uses Stays of Applications differently than the other countries is reflected in the average statutory tariff rates EAC members implement.
+For example, in 2019/20 the latest year with available data, Rwanda's average CET tariff was 12.8 percent, while Uganda's average CET was 13.8 percent.26

 This finding that Tanzania, Kenya and Uganda strive towards higher protection for their domestic markets while Rwanda is taking a different approach and uses Stays of Applications predominantly to lower external protection bears interesting implications from the vantage point of efficiency and economic development.
-High tariffs impact consumers through higher prices of consumer goods (cf. Artuc et al 2020) and can affect the development of local industry through high prices for intermediate inputs, which in turn affects firm competitiveness in regional and global goods markets.
+Tariffs impact consumers through higher prices of consumer goods (cf. Artuc et al 2020) and can affect the development of local industry through prices for intermediate inputs and competition in final goods markets.27

-&lt;sup>24 For completeness, we provide the figure for Burundi in the Annex (Figure A5).
+24 For completeness we provide the figure for Burundi in the Annex (Figure A5).

-&lt;sup>25 Again, it is important to note that the extreme rise in later years can partially be explained by Kenya, Tanzania and Uganda being granted Stays of Applications from the CET for whole headings (HS 4-digits) or even chapters (HS 2-digits), offering protection not only for individual products, but entire industries.
+25 Again, it is important to note that the extreme rise in later years can partially be explained by Kenya, Tanzania and Uganda being granted Stays of Applications from the CET for whole headings (HS 4-digits) or even chapters (HS 2-digits), offering protection not only for individual products, but entire industries.

-&lt;sup>26 We provide a graph tracking average statutory tariff rates per each of the EAC members from fiscal year 2017/18 to 2019/20 in the Annex of this paper (Figure A6).
+26 We provide a graph tracking average statutory tariff rates per each of the EAC members from fiscal year 2017/18 to 2019/20 in the Annex of this paper (Figure A6).
 It should be noted that these figures are simple averages that do not take into account that Stays of Application normally concern products that are traded in large volumes.
 For example, in the Uganda case study provided in section four of this paper, we show that those products on which the country implemented Stays of Applications in the 2018/19 fiscal year contributed 8.1 percent to the country's total import volume in the same year.

-&lt;sup>27 For a review of the literature on the effects of trade liberalization on firm productivity through different channels see Shu and Steinwender (2018).
+27 For a review of the literature on the effects of trade liberalization on firm productivity through different channels see Shu and Steinwender (2018).